AdrienFabre/CV/README.md

 When I attended my first design thinking workshop focused on helping social entrepreneurs I was fascinated by how enjoyable and efficient it was to energize people and co-create ideas.
 I decided to become proficient.
 I got closed to the core team, I met the leaders, I co-organized events with them and learn on my own.
 6 months later, I impressed those leaders, I led events on my own and even one that was bigger than they ever organized in London.

-I wanted to explore the BRICS countries, I lived in Russia as part of my business studies.
-At the beginning, I knew  the alphabet, I was determined to have a work experience there, so I took all opportunities to improve my language skills and to understand the culture, I went to more course than necessary, I offered language exchange over 20h a week and I went to plenty of dance classes and meetups.
-I impressed the locals and got a working experience (and the visa required for it).
+I wanted to explore the BRICS countries, I went to live in Russia as part of my business studies.
+When I arrived, I knew only the alphabet, I was determined to have a work experience there, so I seized all opportunities to improve my language skills and to understand the culture,  I took additional courses, I offered a lot of language exchanges and I went to plenty of meetups.
+I impressed the locals, I grew my network and I got a working experience.

 #### Thrives Under Pressure - Resourceful